microsoft/vscode-dev-containers/containers/python-3-anaconda/README.md

 	"forwardPorts": [8888],
     ```
 .
-1. Edit the `./.devcontainer/devcontainer.json` file and add a `postCreateCommand` command to start the Jupyter notebook web app after the container is created.
+1. Edit the `./.devcontainer/devcontainer.json` file and add a `postStartCommand` command to start the Jupyter notebook web app after the container is created.
+Use nohup so it isn't killed when the command finishes.
+Logs will appear in `nohup.out`.

     ```json
-	// Use 'postCreateCommand' to run commands after the container is created.
+	// Use 'postStartCommand' to run commands after the container is created.
-	"postCreateCommand": "jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root",
+	"postStartCommand": "nohup bash -c 'jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root &'",
     ```

 1. View the terminal output to see the correct URL including the access token: